In this tutorial we are explaining how to deploy services on OVHcloud Managed Kubernetes service using our LoadBalancer

 isn’t a type of Service

-, but un object that acts as a reverse proxy, and single entrypoint to your cluster that routes the request to the different services.
+, but an object that acts as a reverse proxy, and single entry point to your cluster that routes the request to the different services.
 The most basic Ingress

 is the NGINX Ingress Controller, where the NGINX take the role of reverse proxy, but also functions as SSL.